samthiriot/knime-shapefiles-as-WKT/README.md

 This only has to be done by hand from time to time (to upgrade the geotools version, or to add novel geotools dependancies).
 Else the build is pure Java/RCP.

+## Testing

+These nodes are tested automatically by [Jenkins in the KNIME servers](https://community.knime.org/jenkins/job/ch.res_ear.samthiriot.knime.shapefilesaswkt.update-trunk/).
+These tests run test workflows and ensure the nodes under test work as expected.